Yes, we got married on January 9th, 2010 in Manila Philippines.

 So I'm now starting to play catchup with the blog here.
 I have photos that date back earlier in the month so the story is a little old.

-der, you don't mind being 15 days behind do you?
+Never mind dear reader, you don't mind being 15 days behind do you?

 So, Mum and Dad have been here with me for 3 weeks now, we've been having a great time getting out and seeing things in Toronto we haven't seen before, and showing them the things we have enjoyed.